 I initially saw the piece from facing behind and angled away from L’Ouverture’s face and I was disturbed and angry.
 It looked as if this giant man was forcing a crying woman into the ground.
 She looked so sorrowful as both of his hands gripped one of hers and I thought, “why is this sexist and brutal piece of art in this museum?”
 I stepped closer and gazed at the face of the “victim”, her head bowed and resting on her left palm.
 Her face shadowed and downcast.
 “Who is this brute and why is he being celebrated?”

-I walked around the large man observing the details of his attire.
+There were more questions after walking around the large man and observing the details of his attire.
 He was a soldier as indicated by the fringe on his jacket and his felt bicorne.
 But WHO was he and WHY was he here?
 AND WHAT WAS HE DOING TO THIS WOMAN?!!!!!!

 I walked around the museum, looking for the information panel that would answer all of my questions.
 The soldier is Toussaint Louverture, the general who led the Haitian Revolution.
 He’s actually freeing an enslaved woman in this piece, using both of his hands to assist her as she rises.
 I felt relief and pride that his art exists in this country and in this world at this time.

 I knew nothing about L’Ouverture since Haitian history is not a subject that was taught throughout my education.
-I also doubt it would have been taught since his story is one of emancipation for Black people subjected to European rule.
+It is doubtful it would have been taught since his story is one of emancipation for Black people subjected to European rule.
 America grapples with her own history and is unlikely to teach about a Black hero from a Black country.

 Toussaint L’Ouverture and the Old Slave is mesmerizing.
 His face is determined and I could see his hands gently gripped this woman to help her stand and be free.
 Free to make choices for her life for the first time ever.
 By 1800, slavery and French rule had ended, Haiti was free, and L’Ouverture was it’s first African leader.
 I finally saw the woman as a victor, someone who had survived the horrors and brutality of slavery and was about to take her first true breath as she stood as a free woman.